lsancer1/data-viz-challenge-2024/Lucas_Notes.md

 - Names of menu options are only in English (January, Dust and so on)
 - Forecast not working because token needs to be added  :heavy_check_mark:
 - Get data not displaying anything

+#### TDL Next Day

+- Define the planning of the week left...
+- Focus on the new tab and make the thing coherent in french
+- Don't focus on forecast data from copernic before having all the rest done.
+It can eitherr be fixed by Alberto or removed fully.

 ## October 4th